ibm-cloud-docs/security-compliance/troubleshooting/ts-contact.md

 {:cli: .ph data-hd-interface='cli'}
 {:api: .ph data-hd-interface='api'}

-# How do I contact support for SCC?
+# What information do I need to provide to the support team?
 {: #contact-support}
 {: troubleshoot}